build_table creates a one, two, three, ..., n-way table. It should be used

 This function and its family (build_mtable, build_qtable) is designed to

-work with data with columns of type haven::labelled
+work with data with columns of type haven::labelled,

 can be exported from popular survey providers such as Qualtrics.
 When you

-it imports data with the questions,
+read in data with haven::read_sav it imports data with the questions,

 labels for the response options etc.